algolia/instantsearch/packages/algolia-experiences/README.md

 ## Usage

-To get started, load the script tag and configuration in your HTML file, and add a `data-instantsearch-id` attribute to the container where you want to render the UI.
+To get started, load the script tag and configuration in your HTML file, and add a `data-experience-id` attribute to the container where you want to render the UI.

 ```html
 <!DOCTYPE html>